ksachdeva/rxjs-zone-operators/README.md

 So what is the problem you may ask -

-If you are here it means that you have adopted the Reactive Extensions for JavaScript in your project that uses Angular 2 and are puzzled that some times change detection is not happening.
+If you are here it means that you have adopted the Reactive Extensions for JavaScript in your Angular 2 project and are puzzled that some times change detection is not happening.

 Let me give you a real example where there is a problem -